mpvanderschelling/f3dasm_teach/README.md

 The repository contains the following files

-* A Jupyter notebook containing the information and exercises
+* Jupyter notebooks containing the information and exercises
 * `.obj` files to check if the exercises are done correctly
 * This `README.md` file